Mihir1107/cash-me-if-you-can/README.md

 Per-stage timings land in `output/reconciliation_report.json` under `throughput.stage_ms`. `llm_calls` counts **actual API round-trips**, not rows offered to the tier — with no key set the tier short-circuits and this stays 0.

+**With Tier 3 enabled the same batch takes 6,031 ms — and 6,005 ms of that is the three LLM calls.** The entire deterministic pipeline, both matching stages and 45 bank narrations, is the remaining ~26 ms. That ratio is the strongest argument for the tiering: every narration pushed down to Tier 1 or 2 is roughly 2,000× cheaper in latency as well as in money.
+Scoping the model to the rows that genuinely need it is what keeps the batch fast, not just cheap.

 The 55-order batch is the committed default because the brief asks for 50+.
 It is not the ceiling: